-Munchables Exploited for $62M Ether, Linked to Rogue North Korean Team Member
+Munchables Exploited for $62M, Hack Linked to Rogue North Korean Team Member

 Meanwhile, several crypto developers and traders called for a chain rollback to help recover the funds.

-A blockchain rollback, also known as a blockchain reorg (short for reorganization), reverses a series of confirmed transactions.
-This is typically done to undo the effects of a hack or other malicious activity that resulted in the theft of funds or other assets.
+A blockchain rollback reverses a series of confirmed transactions.
+It is typically done to undo the effects of a hack or other malicious activity that resulted in the theft of funds or other assets.

 Disclosure